ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

      // grab a shared pointer from our target node from which we'll get our data rclcpp::Node::SharedPtr node = node_ptr_->get_raw_node();
      publisher_ = node->create_publisher<std_msgs::msg::String>("/output", 10);
-     subscription_ = node->create_subscription<std_msgs::msg::String>("/input", 10, std::bind(&DemoPanel::topicCallback, this, std::placeholders::_1));
+     // In our target node, create a subscription, of type String, on topic input, and bind it to the demoCallback inside this class. subscription_ = node->create_subscription<std_msgs::msg::String>("/input", 10, std::bind(&DemoPanel::topicCallback, this, std::placeholders::_1));
    }